 4. IMS AS validates user subscription data to determine whether the data channel call request should be notified to DCSF.

 5. IMS AS notifies the DCSF of the DC call event by sending Nimsas_SessionEventControl_Notify request to the DCSF.
 The IMS AS shall notify the DCSF that the PS Data Off is active based on the indication received in step 1.

+Optionally, DCSF is aware of the PS Data Off status of the UE through HSS.

 6. Finish the bootstrap DC establishment procedure as specified in AC.7.1 of TS 23.228[5].

 7. UE-1 request to download the application list through the established bootstrap DC.

-8. DCSF generates the specific DC application list for PS Data Off, which contains only the allowed applications according to operator’s policy, and sends the specific DC application list to the UE.
+8. DCSF chooses the specific DC application list for PS Data Off, which contains only the allowed applications according to operator’s policy, and sends the specific DC application list to the UE.

+For the roaming scenario, the DCSF determine the UE is in roaming state by the received roaming indication from IMS AS, and DCSF may choose a specific DC application list for PS Data Off of roaming users.

 6.X.3 Impacts on services, entities and interfaces